Thinking about coming to Boston for our 2020 user conference Wisdom? Here are six of the top things you’ll have FOMO about if you don’t attend.

 Ingo thinks deepfake is for losers.
 That most models don’t provide business impact.
 And that data scientists are wasting time.
 He’s worked for 20 years on hundreds of data science projects, and in that time, he’s seen it all.
 In his presentation, he’ll discuss some of the mistakes data scientists make – often inadvertently, but sometimes even though they should know better.
 He’ll also present a manifesto for data science, a set of basic principles designed to guide data science work and make sure that our models have the desired impact.

 In addition to Ingo, we’re excited to have Forrester’s Research Vice President & Principal Analyst Mike Gualtieri speaking about the what the future holds for the future of AI and enterprise.
 In this keynote, Mike will demystify enterprise AI identify use cases most likely to succeed, and, most importantly, provide research-based advice to enterprise leaders and key implementors that are charged with moving AI forward in their organizations.
 This session will be an awesome information download that you won’t want to miss!

 THREE.
 Panel Discussion: “Getting Data Science Projects Over the Finish Line – What Does It Take?”

 Data science projects often have participants with a range of skills and backgrounds.
 This means a given team will have a variety of different ideas and expectations about what to do and how to work together.
-This panel will bring together these different perspectives—including domain experts, data scientists, business users, and managers—to discuss their differing perspectives and how they can best to work collaboratively to ensure that data science projects have the desired impact and avoid contributing to the Model Impact Epidemic.
+This panel will bring together these different perspectives—including domain experts, data scientists, business users, and managers—to discuss their differing perspectives and how they can best to work collaboratively to ensure that data science projects have the desired impact and avoid contributing to the Model Impact Disaster.

 FOUR.
 A Very Bostonian Hackathon